 Historical Significance of Tshechudra

-According to the biography of Phajo Drugom Zhigpo, Tshechudra is one of the four cliffs out of the twelve meditation places which consist of four Dzongs, four Cliffs, and four Caves entrusted to him by Guru Rinpoche.
+Therefore, Tshechudra is one of the four cliffs out of the twelve meditation places which consist of four Dzongs, four Cliffs, and four Caves entrusted to Phajo Drugom Zhigpo by Guru Rinpoche.
 The other three cliffs are Thujidra in Thimphu, Gomdra in Paro, and Dechendrak in Wangdue Phodrang.
-It is said that anyone meditating in this place will achieve enlightenment in one’s life.
+It is believed that anyone who meditates here will become enlightened.

-Description of Tshechudra
+Description of Panikong

-There is also a newly built community Lhakhang.
-The main statue of Tshechu Drak Lhakhang is Chenrigzi.
-On the 10th day of the lunar calendar, a Ganachakra Feast Gathering (tshokhor) rite is celebrated at Tshechudra.
-Locals of both Chazhi and Goen Tshephu believe that Phajo Drugom Zhigpo stayed there for a month conducting Ganacakra of the Four Types of mKha’-’gro-mas, and for three days a rain of nectar fell from the sky.
+On the 10th day of the 2nd month of the lunar calendar, a Ganachakra Feast Gathering (Tshokhor) rite is celebrated at Tshechudra.
+Locals of both Chazhi and Goen Tshephu believe that Phajo Drugom Zhigpo stayed there for a month conducting Ganachakra of the Four Types of Khandromas, and for three days a rain of nectar fell from the sky.
+The feast gathering is conducted by the villages of Khatoed on a rotation basis.

 Best Time to Visit Tshechudra